Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/03-hands_on-diversity.md

 ~~~
 {: .language-r}

+The Venn diagram shows that all of the phyla are found in both samples.
+There are no phyla exclusive to either ERR4998593 or ERR4998600.

 <a href="{{ page.root }}/fig/03_03_phlya_venn.png">
   <img src="{{ page.root }}/fig/03_03_phlya_venn.png" alt="venn diagram for the phyla in the two sample." />
 </a>

-The Venn diagram shows that most of the phyla (29 which is 80.6%) are in both samples, one is in ERR4998593 only and 6 are in ERR4998600 only.
+Imagine that there were some phylas different between the two.
-Perhaps you would like to know which phyla is in ERR4998593 only?
-The following command will print that for us:
+Perhaps you would like to know which phyla are in ERR4998593 only?
+The following command would print that for us:

 ~~~
 venn_data$ERR4998593[!venn_data$ERR4998593 %in% venn_data$ERR4998600]